Inter-IIT-12-0/IIT-BHU/README.md

 Our project leverages Next.js to drive both the frontend and backend API.
 This choice ensures efficiency and speed by providing Automatic Code Splitting.
 Only the necessary code is sent to the client side, resulting in faster initial page loads.

 ## Database Management: `MongoDB`
-As our database of choice, MongoDB follows the BASE (Basically Available, Soft State, and Eventual Consistency) model.
+Our database choice, MongoDB follows the BASE (Basically Available, Soft State, and Eventual Consistency) model.
 This design choice facilitates easier horizontal scaling, upgradation, and a change-friendly structure.
 MongoDB's powerful querying capabilities complement our data needs.

 ## Styling and User Interface: `Tailwind CSS`
 Tailwind CSS enhances our frontend, providing an elegant and visually stunning interface.
 Its utility-first approach makes it an excellent tool for crafting responsive and engaging user experiences.